 Click here, for Steve Garnaas-Holmes meaningful prayer on Thomas’ encounter with the Risen Christ entitled A Prayer to St. Thomas.
 Also consider his posts entitled, Thomas’ Prayer and The Mark of the Nails.

 For another devotion and original hymn text entitled Tell Me Dear Tree, click here

-For another devotion and original poem entitled The Taste of Death, click here
+For another devotion and an original poem entitled The Taste of Death, click here

-For another devotion and original poem entitled You Understand my Pain, click here
+For another devotion and an original poem entitled You Understand my Pain, click here